DigitaleDeltaOrg/uni-api/subscriptions.md

 https://github.com/node-red/designs/blob/master/designs/dynamic-mqtt-node.md

-With subscriptions, the implementation acts as a MQTT broker.
+With subscriptions, the implementation acts as an MQTT broker.
 The implementation will regularly check the subscription list and perform the requested query.
 The implementation will then store the last time the query for the subscription was performed and the result was returned to the subscriber.
 Only changes reported after that timestamp will be returned at the next request.

 The subscription will be in the form of an OData query.